-Engineering and Science Career Services (5289 Boelter Hall), a branch of the UCLA Career Center, assists HSSEAS undergraduate and graduate students and alumni explore career possibilities, prepare for graduate and professional school, obtain employment and internship leads, and develop skills for conducting a successful job search.
+Engineering and Science Career Services, a branch of the UCLA Career Center, assists HSSEAS undergraduate and graduate students and alumni explore career possibilities, prepare for graduate and professional school, obtain employment and internship leads, and develop skills for conducting a successful job search.

 Services include career consulting and counseling, skills assessments, workshops, employer information sessions, and a multimedia collection of career planning and job search resources.
-BruinviewTM provides seniors and graduate students with opportunities to meet one-on-one with employers seeking entry-level job candidates and offers 24-hour access to hundreds of current full-time, part-time, seasonal, and internship positions.
+Bruinview" provides seniors and graduate students with opportunities to meet one-on-one with employers seeking entry-level job candidates and offers 24-hour access to hundreds of current full-time, part-time, seasonal, and internship positions.
 An annual career fair for HSSEAS students is held Fall Quarter, and HSSEAS students are also welcomed at all Career Centersponsored job fairs.

-The Career Center's Engineering and Science staff also provides consultation services to HSSEAS student organizations.
-Engineering and Science Career Services is open from 9 a.m. to 5 p.m.
-Monday through Friday, with extended evening hours until 7 p.m. on Tuesdays.
-For more information, call (310) 825-4606 or see http://www.career.ucla.edu/students/escpo.htm.
+The Career Centers Engineering and Science staff also provides consultation services to HSSEAS student organizations.
+Engineering and Science career services are available at the UCLA Career Center, 501 Westwood Plaza, Strathmore Building, from 9 a.m. to 5 p.m.
+Monday through Friday, by appointment only.
+For more information call (310) 206-1915 or see http:// career.ucla.edu.